The r-Process: History, Required Conditions, Astrophysical Sites, and Observations: Interpreting the r-process impact in the Galaxy

 \subsection{Evolution as a function of metallicity}

-While in the previous subsection we concentrated on the possible overall contribution of the discussed astrophysical sites, we want to focus in this subsection on the time or metallicity evolution found for r-process elements.
+While in the previous subsection we concentrated on the possible overall contributions of the discussed astrophysical sites, we want to focus in this subsection on the time or metallicity evolution found for r-process elements, as well as how the different subclasses (limited-r, r-I, and r-II stars) could be linked to the previously discussed sites.
+As was outlined in great detail in Section \ref{sec:sites}, magneto-rotational supernovae, neutron star mergers, and collapsars/hypernovae, as well as neutron star - black hole mergers follow in this sequence with increasing r-process yields.
+As a working hypothesis we want to test whether this could be consistent with linking these sites with the three subclasses of r-process enrichment in low-metallicity stars.
+But before that we want to give a short overview of their appearance in Galactic evolution.

 In Fig.\ref{fig:EuFeSr} we show [Eu/Fe] ratios as a function of metallicity and the (Sr/Fe) ratios as a function of [Eu/Fe].
-[Eu/Fe] shows a large scatter of about a factor of 100 for metallicities below [Fe/H]$\approx$-2.
+[Eu/Fe] shows a large scatter of approximately a factor of 100 for metallicities below [Fe/H]$\approx$-2.
 This is the time/metallicity in Galactic evolution when the ejecta contributions of individual explosive events are still visible in the composition of new-born stars.
-Apparently at metallicities of about -2 enough overlapping events have contributed, showing that from then on the composition of new-born stars exhibits an average over all contributing sources and the scatter becomes small.
-This average also follows the decline at about [Fe/H]=-1, the time in Galactic evolution when type Ia supernovae enter with their larger Fe ejecta; delayed due to the timing for white dwarf formation in Galactic evolution plus the time delay for the mass transfer in a binary system which leads to the explosion of the white dwarf.
-This average behavior is well explained in classical homogeneous "chemical evolution" models with the instantaneous mixing approximation IMA, described e.g. in \cite{matteucci86,Timmes.Woosley.Weaver:1995,Matteucci:2012,Matteucci:2021} and with relation to the average [Eu/Fe] as well \citep[see e.g.][]{Matteucci.Romano.Arcones.ea:2014,Cote.Belczynski.ea:2017,Cote:2020,Molero.ea:2025}.
-But, even in this classical approach, there exist indications that neutron star mergers might not be the only required r-process production site \citep{Molero.ea:2025}.
+Apparently at metallicities near -2 enough overlapping events have contributed, demonstrating that from then on the composition of new-born stars exhibits an average over all contributing sources and the scatter becomes small.
+This average also occurs after the decline at about [Fe/H]=-1, the time in Galactic evolution when type Ia supernovae enter with their larger Fe ejecta.
+The timing is delayed both for white dwarf formation in Galactic evolution and for the mass transfer in a binary system, which leads to the explosion of the white dwarf.
+This average behavior is well explained in classical homogeneous "chemical evolution" models with the instantaneous mixing approximation IMA, described e.g. in \cite{matteucci86,Timmes.Woosley.Weaver:1995,Matteucci:2012,Matteucci:2021} and with relation to the average [Eu/Fe] as well \citep[see e.g.][]{Matteucci.Romano.Arcones.ea:2014,Cote.Belczynski.ea:2017,Cote.Fryer.ea:2018,Molero.ea:2025}.
+But, even in this classical approach, there exist indications that neutron star mergers might not be the only necessary r-process production site \citep{Molero.ea:2025}.